 7.6.2.
 Using this culture, prepare genomic DNA from the strain (e.g., using a DNA purification kit).
 Amplify the genomic deletion region using PCR and primers specific to the region of interest.

 7.6.2.1.
-These PCR products can be purified (e.g., with a DNA purification kit, phenol-chloroform extraction) and either: sequenced directly with the gene-specific primers; or ligated into the pCR4 vector for sequencing with M13 primers.
+These PCR products can be purified (e.g., with a DNA purification kit, or phenol-chloroform extraction) and either: sequenced directly with the gene-specific primers; or ligated into a vector for sequencing with plasmid-specific primers.

 7.7.
 After the gene deletion is confirmed through sequencing, this procedure can be repeated with the new deletion strain to sequentially generate numerous marker-free genomic deletions.
-When the desired strain is generated, we recommend having the whole genome sequenced to verify the targeted deletions and to detect other changes to the genome (compared to the reference strain, e.g., PAO1) that occurred throughout the process.
+When the desired strain is generated, whole genome sequencing can be used to verify the targeted deletions and to detect other changes to the genome (compared to the reference strain, e.g., PAO1) that occurred throughout the process.
 After annotating the genes, deposit the sequence to GenBank and record accession numbers.

 Part II.
-A mouse model to test the pathogenicity of P. aeruginosa strains
+Use a mouse model to test the pathogenicity of P. aeruginosa strains.

 1. Preparation of bacterial strain for animal testing

 1.1.
 To test for attenuated pathogenicity of P. aeruginosa strains, validated cultures and stocks must first be prepared.
-We recommend preparing the P. aeruginosa strains of interest, a wild-type strain of P. aeruginosa (virulent), and an FDA-approved strain of E. coli (e.g., BL21) to serve as a nonpathogenic safety control.
+Prepare the P. aeruginosa strains of interest, a wild-type strain of P. aeruginosa (virulent), and an FDA-approved strain of E. coli (e.g., BL21) to serve as a nonpathogenic safety control.

 1.2.
 Streak the strains of the bacteria being tested onto selective agar from sequenced and validated frozen stocks.
 Incubate at 37 oC overnight.